Haptic Printed and Patterned Interfaces for Sensitive Surfaces

 - Machine Learning

 - "Novel Multimodal Feedback Techniques for In-Car Mid-Air Gesture Interaction" G. Shakeri, J. H. Williamson, S. A. Brewster.
-To appear in Automotive UI 17.
+In Automotive UI 17.

 - "Bimodal Feedback for In-Car Mid-Air Gesture Interaction" G. Shakeri, J. H. Williamson, S. A. Brewster.
-To appear in ICMI 2017 Demonstration.
+In ICMI 2017 Demonstration.

 - "Agent Metaphor for Autonomous Driving" A. Loriette, G. Shakeri.
 In DIS 2017 Workshop on Setting the Stage with Metaphors for Interaction.